nils-eilers/NODISKEMU/README.md

 B-P
 ---
-Supported, not checked against the original rom at all.
+Supported, not checked against the original ROM at all.

 UI/UJ